-The temporal evolution of winter n-day low flows is studied by partitioning the RHBN stations into three categories namely CAT1, CAT2 and CAT3.
-The numbers of stations, which satisfy the station inclusion criteria presented in the methodology section, for CAT1 are 39, 20 and 7 for 30-, 40- and 50-year time frames, respectively.
-In the same order, the number of stations for CAT2 is 11, 8 and 4 and that for CAT3 are 106, 74 and 38.
-The percent number of stations with positive and negative trends in the time series of winter n-day low flows for individual and mixed categories of RHBN stations is shown in Figure 6.
-The percent number of stations with significant positive and negative trends is also shown in this figure and the following observations can be made from the presented results:
+CAT3 are 106, 74 and 38.
+The number of stations with positive and negative trends in the time series of winter n-day low flows for individual and mixed categories of RHBN stations is shown in Figure 6.
+The number of stations with significant positive and negative trends is also shown in this figure, and the following observations can be made from the presented results.

-(1) Both positive and negative trends (number of positive trends >> number of negative trends) are observed in time series of winter n-day low flows for CAT1 stations but only positive trends are found significant at some of the stations for the 30- and 40-year time frames and none for the 50-year time frame.
+[30] 1.
+Both positive and negative trends (number of positive trends $\gg$ number of negative trends) are observed in time series of winter n-day low flows for CAT1 stations but only positive trends are found significant at some of the stations for the 30- and 40-year time frames and none for the 50-year time frame.
 This behavior hints toward a generally increasing pattern of winter low flows in the recent past for CAT1 stations.

-(2) Both positive and negative trends (number of negative trends > number of positive trends) are observed in time series of winter n-day low flows for CAT3 stations.
-The percent number of stations with significant negative trends is higher than that with significant positive trends, suggesting that there is no conclusive pattern of trends for CAT3 stations.
+[31] 2.
+Both positive and negative trends (number of negative trends > number of positive trends) are observed in time series of winter n-day low flows for CAT3 stations.
+The number of stations with significant negative trends is higher than that with significant positive trends, suggesting that there is no conclusive pattern of trends for CAT3 stations.
 The same conclusion applies for combined CAT1 and CAT3 RHBN stations.

-(3) Both positive and negative trends, with greater number of negative trends, in winter n-day low flows are observed for CAT2 stations but most of them are not found significant, except few significant negative trends for 15-day low flows only.
+[32] 3.
+Both positive and negative trends, with greater number of negative trends, in winter n-day low flows are observed for CAT2 stations but most of them are not found significant, except few significant negative trends for the 15-day low flows only.
 From these results it can be stated that winter low flows at CAT2 RHBN stations are not experiencing any obvious significant temporal change because of a very weak signal.

-(4) The overall results demonstrate that both positive and negative trends, with almost same proportions, exist in the winter n-day low flows for the RHBN.
+[33] 4.
+The overall results demonstrate that both positive and negative trends, with almost same proportions, exist in the winter n-day low flows for the RHBN.

-Based on an analysis of annual or winter n-day low flows for the RHBN stations as one category, i.e. without seasonal classification of stations, it would not have been possible to understand the difference in behavior between CAT1 and CAT2 stations, with CAT1 stations experiencing significantly increasing trends and CAT2 stations experiencing generally no trends in winter n-day low flows.
+[34] On the basis of an analysis of annual or winter n-day low flows for the RHBN stations as one category, i.e., without seasonal classification of stations, it would not have been possible to understand the difference in behavior between CAT1 and CAT2 stations, with CAT1 stations experiencing significantly increasing trends and CAT2 stations experiencing generally no trends in winter n-day low flows.
 The common belief is that winter flows are increasing, which does not seem to hold everywhere in the RHBN.
-Therefore, it is important to categorize catchments in a larger network, such as the RHBN where seasonality of low flow regimes plays an important role, for realistic identification of temporal changes.
-This is the most important conclusion of this subsection.
-However, trends in low flow regimes for any of the time frames for both CAT1 and CAT2 stations are not found field significant.
+Therefore it is important to categorize catchments in a larger network, such as the RHBN where seasonality of low-flow regimes plays an important role, for realistic identification of temporal changes.
+This is the most important conclusion of this section.
+However, trends in low-flow regimes for any of the time frames for both CAT1 and CAT2 stations are not found field significant (Table 2b).
 For CAT3 stations, trends in 15-day low flows for the 30-year time frame, 7- and 30-day low flows for the 40-year time frame, and 1- and 7-day low flows for the 50-year time frame are found field significant.

 4.2.2.
-Spatial distributions of temporal trends
+Spatial Distributions of Temporal Trends